Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 In this solution I describe how you can develop the Tic-Tac-Toe game on the Algorand blockchain.
 The game logic is implemented as a [Stateful Smart Contract](https://developer.algorand.org/docs/features/asc1/stateful/) using [PyTeal](https://pyteal.readthedocs.io/en/latest/overview.html) while the communication with the network is done using the [py-algorand-sdk](https://github.com/algorand/py-algorand-sdk).

 Two players submit equal amount of algos to an escrow address which marks the start of the game.
-After this step, the players interchangeably place their marks on the board where the placing mark action is implemented as an application call to the Stateful Smart Contract with the desired position passed as an argument.
+After this step, the players interchangeably place their marks on the board where the placing mark action is implemented as an application call to the Stateful Smart Contract.
 In the end whoever player wins the game is able to withdraw the funds submitted to the escrow address, in case of a tie both players are able to withdraw half of the amount submitted to the escrow address.

 The goal of this solution is to present a starting point for developers to easily build board games as DApps on the Algorand Blockchain.
-The idea is that they should be able to change the game logic from Tic-Tac-Toe to whichever board game they prefer like: Chess, Connect4, Go or others and deploy it on the network.
+The idea is that they should be able to change the game logic from Tic-Tac-Toe to whichever board game they prefer like Chess, Connect4, Go or others and deploy it on the network.

 # Application architecture